Wienhold/Titanic---Machine-Learning-from-Disaster---Kaggle/README.md

 ### Overview
 The dataset used in this project was downloaded from [Kaggle](https://www.kaggle.com/competitions/titanic/overview), where I also registered for the competition and later can submit my predictions.
 We are provided a [train](https://www.kaggle.com/competitions/titanic/data?select=train.csv) and a [test](https://www.kaggle.com/competitions/titanic/data?select=test.csv) dataset with 891 and 418 records, respectively.
-We are given the following 11 parameters:
+We are given the following 11 parameters, here some examplary data:
 ![image](https://user-images.githubusercontent.com/98894580/171413959-3d7347e6-3a4e-42f6-a359-697bc56b30ff.png)

+As we can already see from the first few records, there are some missing values.
+Our first task will be to handle those.

-### Feature Engineering
+### Feature Completion
 Descriptive statistics for the combined train+test dataset were received from Minitab statistical software.
 ![image](https://user-images.githubusercontent.com/98894580/171394293-547806cf-0809-4a83-b508-0528e1dd18bb.png)